TheSingleOneYT/DigitalGameShelf/README.md

 ## Run A Shortcut

-Click the shortcut name or type the chorcut name in the 'Game' text box.
+Click the shortcut name or type the shorcut name in the 'Game' text box.

 ![screenshot](Assets_Pic_6.PNG)